 Digital out-of-home TV networks like those Wovenmedia partners with, can provide the strategic target zone – meaning if you have kids’ content you can push that media to captive audiences that run in front of these demographics, each day.

 Or if you have a second campaign that speaks specifically to Teens, Seniors, or Bi-lingual audiences, then you can vary the media you submit in order to run different media in different networks.

 In this way, you can spread and stagger your video assets and messaging around to a variety of eyeballs for maximum coverage.
-The main point here is that these type of content partnerships can often hit multiple end points in customized ways with assets that can be targeted, thereby by increasing the engagement return all at the same time.
+The main point here is that these types of content partnerships can often hit multiple endpoints in customized ways with assets that can be targeted, thereby increasing the engagement return all at the same time.

 3. Content partnership can provide critical data returns

 One of the most important things a broadcaster wants to see with an established content partnership is ROI – they need measurable data and reporting to know where their media is being seen and by whom.

 Content partnerships with Digital out-of-home TV networks like those at Wovenmedia, provide access to a critical data profile that shows performance but also engagement.

 Our reporting is just another example of the ways we can help support and drive a successful marketing effort.

 Being able to show where the content airs and who is viewing it means there is an opportunity for the content partnership to continue to be flexible and adapt to changing viewing trends and network programming needs.
 Without reporting, a content partnership cannot be truly effective.

 When all is said and done, an effective content partnership can truly be a valuable tool to a broadcast company.
 Wovenmedia currently partners with approximately 150 media companies within the broadcast industry.